Welcome and thanks for visiting...

 As a beginner, your pace of play will surely be affected by your skills.

-This subject alone is where many new to our game has difficulty in being on the golf course—in the flow of play.
+This subject alone is where many new to our game have difficulty in being on the golf course—in the flow of play.

 There are a few solutions.

 Begin with this knowledge.
 Golfers love golfers.
 All golfers had to learn like you.
-Without new players like you, some courses would have to close or costs to play them would skyrocket.
+Without new players like you, some courses would have to close, or the costs of playing them would skyrocket.

 So, first and foremost.
 Welcome to the golf course.